 The main computer lab is located in the D.P.
-Culp Center with additional labs in Lucille Clement, Sam Wilson 124 and 129, Gilbreath 105, Rogers Stout 320, as well as the Bristol, Kingsport, and Greeneville Centers.
-The Culp Center computer lab is a dedicated open lab, but the others may be scheduled for classes.
-In addition, there are more than 30 additional departmental labs spread throughout the campus that support both the standard Microsoft software packages and discipline-specific software packages.
+Culp Center with additional labs in Lucille Clement, Sam Wilson 124 and 129, Rogers Stout 320, as well as the Bristol and Kingsport Centers.
+The Culp Center and Lucille Clement computer labs are a dedicated open lab, but the others may be scheduled for classes.
+In addition, there are more than 30 departmental labs spread throughout the campus that support both the standard Microsoft packages and discipline-specific software packages.
 These departmental labs support both the PC and Macintosh platforms.

-At the heart of the campus network is a high-speed asynchronous transfer mode (ATM) and gigabit Ethernet based backbone that can accommodate voice, video and data transmission.
+At the heart of the campus network is a high-speed and gigabit Ethernet based backbone that can accommodate voice, video and data transmission.
 The ETSU campus is extensively networked with over 12,000 network connections.
 All classrooms and offices are connected through this backbone to each other and the world through the Internet via the State of Tennessee network, TNII (Tennessee Information Infrastructure).
 Students residing on campus are connected to the Internet via MountaiNet, a dedicated high-speed campus residence hall ISP.
 The aggregate Internet bandwidth has increased from 18mbps to 54mbps within the past year.